rust-lang/unsafe-code-guidelines/active_discussion/representation.md

 This discussion is meant to focus on two things:

 - What guarantees does Rust make regarding the layout of data structures?
+- What guarantees does Rust make regarding ABI compatibility?
 - What invariants does the compiler require from the various Rust types?
   - the "validity invariant", as defined in [Ralf's blog post][bp]